 - a preschool

-The eligible teaching period is from on or after the start of the 2019 school year.
+The eligible teaching period commences on or after the start of 2019.

 The debt to be reduced is limited to the HELP debt outstanding at the commencement of the teaching position when you become eligible, and to a maximum of five years of initial teacher education qualification related tuition costs.
 The department will work with you and the ATO to calculate this amount.